 So which books do the best job of guiding you towards long-term financial security?
 We’ve rounded out our top-6, all-time greatest, Canadian personal financial planning books.

 In The Wealthy Barber, readers learn the basics of personal finance through storytelling – a very unusual and refreshing strategy in the world of finance.
 In this short novel, three young adults, feeling confused about how to manage their money, visit their local barber to learn about how he was able to build significant wealth despite having a modest salary.
-The barber then shares his secrets to success, which involved things like saving ten percent of his income, investing wisely and saving for retirement starting at a young age.
+The barber then shares his secrets to success going beyond a monthly budget, which involved things like saving ten percent of his income, investing wisely and saving for retirement starting at a young age.

 This book is for you if you’re looking for a simple introduction into money management and like the idea of reading a story instead of a more traditional how-to self-help book.
 It’s easy (and arguably even enjoyable) to get through.
 You’ll also enjoy this book if you’re naturally skeptical of anyone peddling get rich quick schemes as the barber focuses on slowly and steadily building wealth over a lifetime.

 However, if you already consider yourself a financially savvy person or are bothered by slightly less than stellar storytelling and character development, you may find this book too simple or contrived.

 If you do enjoy reading the Wealthy Barber, you can follow up with the sequel, The Wealthy Barber Returns, which has also received great reviews.

 Strategic Financial Planning Over the Lifecycle takes a more academic approach to addressing personal finance topics (retirement, investment, risk management, etc.) by providing guidance through the lense of the lifecycle model of financial economics.
 What’s that?